Categories: Lease Accounting

 For teams to work together on lease tracking, the first step is to gather all lease data in a central repository that creates a single source of truth as well as an audit trail for all lease decisions and changes.

-To set your teams up for effective lease management process flow, choose a lease management software platform (like Visual Lease) that allows you to centralize ALL data related to lease contracts and provides tools for automating lease tracking tasks and auditing expenses.
+To set your teams up for effective lease management process flow, choose a lease management software platform (like Visual Lease) that allows you to centralize all ALL data related to lease contracts and provides tools for automating lease tracking tasks and auditing expenses.

 When everyone managing leased assets is using the same system to update lease data, schedule payments, and create accounting journal entries, everyone is always working with the most current data.
 And you eliminate data integrity problems that can occur when data is moved between systems.